epiusers-help/AutoDevCerts/AzureArc.md

 ![Vault Name](images/vaultName.png)

-Then replace CERTNAME with the name of the CERT.
+Then replace CERTNAME with the name of the certificate as it appears in the Key Vault.

 In the $Settings, the certificateStoreLocation can be "My" for the Personal folder or "WEB" for the Web Server store.
 Both seem to work.
 The pollingIntervalInS is the number of seconds to check for a new certificate.
 Since by default, KeyVault-Acmebot will renew 30 days before expiration, checking once a day (86400) is probably good enough.
 Key Vault is billed by number of transactions, so no need to call too often.